 A Visit to the Doctor: What to Expect during Your Urologist Checkup

-When nighttime wetting continues beyond the age of 5 or so, many families choose to take their child to the doctor to rule out physical problems.
-The first step usually involves a visit to the pediatrician, who, based on his or her findings, may refer your child to a urologist.
+When nighttime wetting continues beyond the age of 5 or so, many families choose to take their child to the doctor in order to rule out physical problems.
+The first step typically involves a visit to the pediatrician, who, based on their findings, may refer your child to a urologist.

-For many children, who are leery of doctors as it is, going to a urologist can be an intimidating step; however, it is important to ensure your child's health.
-And by learning what to expect at this visit, both of you will be more comfortable and likely get more from the appointment.Get Ready to Talk
+For many children, who are leery of doctors as it is, going to a urologist can be an intimidating step,adding even more to the anxiety they already feel.However, the visit can be important to ensure your child's health.
+And by learning ahead of time what to expect, both of you will be more comfortable and likely get more from the appointment.Get Ready to Talk

 During the oral history, it's important to let your child answer as much as possible.

 "We don't want to hear it all from the parent," says Arnhym.
 "We want to get a feeling for how the child feels about his bedwetting.…"Tests and More Tests

 After the oral history, there will be a brief physical exam.
 For primary nighttime wetting — when accidents mostly happen in bed and at night — the examination is straightforward.
 "The doctor will conduct a physical to make sure there are no underlying problems and will do a urinalysis to make sure there are no problems with infections or diabetes," says Dr. Christopher Cooper, a pediatric urologist at the University of Iowa Children's Hospital.

 During the exam, the doctor will usually look at the child's back to check for spinal deformities, feel his belly to see if he's constipated, and have them walk on their toes and heels to check coordination.
 The doctor also will examine the child's genitals to make sure that everything is formed and functioning properly.